kiat/BigDataAnalytics/HowTos/How-to-Create-an-AWS-EMR-cluster.md

 ![AWS](https://raw.githubusercontent.com/kiat/MET-CS777/master/HowTos/sceenshots/AWS-fig-21.png "AWS")

+If your processing step is failing under 20 seconds, it is probably faild and you have some where in your program or your setup an error.

+You can read the log files and check again.

 ![AWS](https://raw.githubusercontent.com/kiat/MET-CS777/master/HowTos/sceenshots/AWS-fig-22.png "AWS")

 # Enabling SSH Connection if you want to see GUIs

+If you want to see the Spark GUI spark History UI then you need to use an SSH connection and set up a SOCKS proxy.

+Read the documentations on EMR

+You need to install FoxyProxy plugin for chrome or firefox to setup the proxy connection.

 ![AWS](https://raw.githubusercontent.com/kiat/MET-CS777/master/HowTos/sceenshots/AWS-fig-23.png "AWS")

 # Running Steps

 ![AWS](https://raw.githubusercontent.com/kiat/MET-CS777/master/HowTos/sceenshots/AWS-fig-24.png "AWS")

 ![AWS](https://raw.githubusercontent.com/kiat/MET-CS777/master/HowTos/sceenshots/AWS-fig-25.png "AWS")

+After your Processing step is completed you can go to output folder on S3 and check the results

+You can also see the log files for informations and potential errors.

 ![AWS](https://raw.githubusercontent.com/kiat/MET-CS777/master/HowTos/sceenshots/AWS-fig-26.png "AWS")